secretgraph/secretgraph/README.md

 -   `SECRETGRAPH_BIND_TO_USER`: require the binding of nets to user accounts
 -   `SECRETGRAPH_ALLOW_REGISTER`: boolean, default False:.True allows registering new accounts.
 In case of `SECRETGRAPH_BIND_TO_USER` is True, normal login is required and `SIGNUP_URL` is for `registerUrl` returned
 -   `SECRETGRAPH_CACHE_DECRYPTED`: shall decrypted results be marked for caching (slightly insecure as decrypted results lay in the cache but maybe required for slow file backends).
 Only useful if server side decryption is required
--   `SECRETGRAPH_DISABLE_SERVERSIDE_DECRYPTION`: disable possibility to decrypt serverside, alternative to `SECRETGRAPH_CACHE_DECRYPTED`in case severside decryption is not required or the server is too slow
 -   `SECRETGRAPH_RATELIMITS`: required, set ratelimits for `GRAPHQL_MUTATIONS`, `GRAPHQL_ERRORS`, `ANONYMOUS_REGISTER`, `DECRYPT_SERVERSIDE`
     note: `GRAPHQL_ERRORS` is disabled in case `DEBUG` is on
+    note: in case serverside decryption should be disabled set a ratelimit of "0/s" or (0, 1)

 ## docker